Bence-Jones Protein (Urine)

-Healthy plasma cells are just one kind of blood cell affected by multiple myeloma.
+Healthy plasma cells are just 1 kind of blood cell affected by multiple myeloma.

+Myeloma

-Myeloma tumors also make monoclonal antibodies.
-Monoclonal means they are all of one
+tumors also make monoclonal antibodies.
+Monoclonal means they are all of 1 kind.
+This

-kind.
-This makes them ineffective and even harmful.
+makes them ineffective and even harmful.
 These cells do not fight infections,

+and

-and they also can damage the kidneys.
+they also can damage the kidneys.
 The monoclonal antibodies are made of 2 types

+of

-of proteins.
-Bence-Jones proteins are one type.
+proteins.
+Bence-Jones proteins are 1 type.
 These proteins show up in the urine

+in

-in many people with multiple myeloma.
+many people with multiple myeloma.
 Myeloma cells also make chemical signals that

+tell

-tell osteoclasts to work a lot.
+osteoclasts to work a lot.
 Osteoclasts are cells that break down bone.
 Because

+of

-of this, multiple myeloma can weaken bones and cause breaks.
+this, multiple myeloma can weaken bones and cause breaks.
 The breakdown of bone

+can

 can cause many problems.
 These include from thirst and excess urination to dehydration,